 For an Interconnect Model using File_TS with N ports, N shall match the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] field in the associated Touchstone 2 file.
 The [Number of Terminals] entry in the Interconnect Model shall be an integer equal to N+1.
 Terminal rules are described below:

-The EDA tool shall use the Pin_name or Signal_name specified for the associated Terminal “N+1” entry as the reference node for each of the N ports.
+The EDA tool shall use the pin_name or signal_name specified for the associated Terminal “N+1” entry as the reference node for each of the N ports.
 For an Interconnect Model with N ports, the Terminals and Ports are associated as follows:

 Terminal Port